GoogleChrome/web.dev/src/site/content/en/progressive-web-apps/customize-install/index.md

   from the Web App Manifest spec to their own [incubator](https://github.com/WICG/beforeinstallprompt).
-The Chrome team remains committed to supporting them, and has no plans to remove or deprecate support. **web.dev continues to recommend using them to provide a customized install experience.**
+The Chrome team remains committed to supporting them, and has no plans to remove or deprecate support.
+Google's Web DevRel team continues to recommend using them to provide a customized install experience.
 {% endAside %}

 ### Listen for the `beforeinstallprompt` event {: #beforeinstallprompt }